LouisJhuang/lab_0523_HW_week13/README.md

-# Using GUI to handle student and teacher database with MariaDB SQL.
+# Design a GUI interface to do CRUD with MariaDB.
 ###

 * StudentDB_20_StudentManagement: